Showing entries 51 to 60 of 71

 Image by RaghuP via Flickr

 It is important to realize that there is less diversity in the enterprise OLTP market than at any point in the last 20 years.
 Essentially this market has been boiled down to Oracle, SQL Server & DB2 (with few isolated exceptions).
 Most new deployments are typically using one of the first two options.
 The lack of diversity has created a stalemate or chicken & egg situation.
 Enterprises now only want to install new applications that have been built to support Oracle or SQL Server.
-This is …
+This is what most …

 [Read more]